fferflo/weightbridge/readme.md

     IN  backbone.0.body.layer3.5.conv3.weight ((262144,),)
   ```
   We can pass `hints=[("reduce", "conv1")]` (consisting of some uniquely identifying substrings) to resolve the matching failure.
+* `cache="some-file"` to store the mapping in a file and reuse it in subsequent calls.
+If it is not an absolute path, the file is created in the directory of the
+  module from which `weightbridge.adapt` is called.
 * `verbose=True` to print the matching steps and the final mapping between weights.

 weightbridge internally uses a set of heuristics based on the weights' names and shapes to iteratively find mappings between subsets of `my_weights` and `their_weights`, until a unique pairing between all weights is found.